pyx-project/pyx/manual/canvas.rst

    write method or it is used as a string containing the filename (the extension ``.eps`` is appended automatically, if it is not present).
-This method constructs a single page document, passing *args* and *kwargs* to the :class:`document.page` constructor and the calls the :meth:`writeEPSfile` method of this :class:`document.document` instance passing the *file*.
+This method constructs a single page document, passing *args* and *kwargs* to the :class:`document.page` constructor and calls the :meth:`writeEPSfile` method of this :class:`document.document` instance passing the *file*.